ZuBB/portage3/issues.md

     + examples for use flags stuff, dependancies, installed stuff
     + statistics on what is in db
 * readme

-- [x] new script for getting data/setting/check available apps/props/pathes
-- [x] calling scripts for all in theirs forlder
-- [ ] new path of make.conf

 #### Long term tasks
 * Python